skmamman/Magebit/README.md

 1. Clone the repository into your local machine.
 2. Install XAMPP to run the localhost: please follow the guidelines for more details. https://codeofaninja.com/2013/06/how-to-run-a-php-script.html
-3. Open the Task-3 directory and copy all the files into your "xampp\htdocs\".
+3. Copy the Task-3 directory into your "xampp\htdocs\".
 4. Run apache and Mysql Server from the XAMPP  Control Panel.
 5. Create database into the local database server, To open click here http://localhost/phpmyadmin/index.php with the name of "magebitdb" and create a table named "registration" with 3 columns names "id , email and date" "id" will be with PRIMARY KEY and auto-increment and "date will be assigned as default current_timestamp.
-6. Finally in the last open http://localhost/index.php to subscribe and open http://localhost/display.php to see the entered records in the database.
+6. Finally in the last open http://localhost/Task-3/index.php to subscribe and open http://localhost/Task-3/display.php to see the entered records in the database.

 ## Directory Structure